Fedorov-Artem/kaggle_OTTO/README.md

 Now with cross-validation datasets ready it is possible to get additional insights on the test dataset and on the answers I am going to predict.
 Number of full sessions in history has reduced to 10.6 mln, and the cross-validation datasets have 1.8 mln truncated sessions.
-We can see that for the vast majority of sessions do not have any labels neither for carts nor for orders, while almost all sessions have a click label.
+Out of that number only about 300,000 sessions or 17% have at least one aid carted and about half of than number, about 150,000 sessions or 8% have at least one aid ordered.
+The vast majority of sessions do not have any labels neither for carts nor for orders.
 This means, cart and order predictions for most short sessions does not matter, as only predictions for sessions with some actual carts or orders give points.
-Almost all the sessions do have a single ground truth value for clicks, while very few have no ground truth values.
+At the same time, almost all the sessions do have a single ground truth value for clicks, while very few have no ground truth values.

 ## Calculations aside of the main pipeline
 These notebooks include notebooks calculating the co-visitaion matrixes, w2vec models and all the other calculations combined into 2 notebooks "create counts for clicks" and "create counts for buys" (buys means any non-click event, i.e. either cart or click).
 All the calculations in those notebooks are repeated at least twice: once for the cross-validation dataset and then for the full data, in a few cases the calculations need to be made separately for each cross-validation dataset.